M00NSH0T/m00nsh0t.github.io/_pages/aboutme.md

 key: 4
 title: About me
 permalink: /aboutme/
-excerpt: How I got here, for those interested.
+excerpt: An honest telling of my story, with both the good and the bad, for those interested.
 image: bw_headshot.jpg
 background-image: banner.jpg
 ---